Last updated on April 8th, 2023

 And, you don’t necessarily need to burn your money and offer promotions.
 You can offer free tutorials, provide guides or resources, or send personalized video emails.

-Gusto, a human resource management software, offered deferrals during the crisis of COVID-19.
-It added new payment options during COVID-19 serving convenience to its users.
-It reflects a sense of empathy and is a positive move towards strengthening customer relations.
+Gusto, a human resource management software, offered deferrals during the crisis of COVID-19, reflecting a sense of empathy and a positive move towards strengthening customer relations.
+This decision was likely driven by insights obtained through its customer analytics software, which may have identified many users experiencing financial hardship during the pandemic.

 03. Address Failed Payments With Human-to-Human Communication